Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 Yeah.
 Thank you.
 On the Fem Care question, we don't have any real deep insight there.
 I'm sort of chalking out the fact that almost every category within CPG land was – it was softer during this quarter.
 And where we've been seeing growth in the 1% to 2 %, it was actually down for the quarter.
 And I kind of chalk it up to the same trends that we see in other CPG categories, so I see it coming back.

 In terms of China, it's early days with Tmall and there's a lot of work you have to do, but we're up running, learning, gaining insights.
 And in China overall, we see there's a pretty large opportunity, particularly for premium products through digital channels.
-We have around (37:04) and our product lines are – have been skewed to the low end, and we're very under-indexed to a digital.
+We have around an eight share, and our product lines are – have been skewed to the low end, and we're very under-indexed to a digital.
 So, we see this as a great way to expand both penetration in the marketplace to consumers, also to augment our product line over time.
 So, we see this as a pretty sizable opportunity.
 But China, as a rule, we're not going to get too far ahead of ourselves from an investment point of view.
 I think, as we grow, we'll continue to invest.

 Wendy C. Nicholson - Citigroup Global Markets, Inc.